calebmsword/javascript-notes/type-checking.md

 });  // this works
 ```

-Unfortunately, native JavaScript classes can have the `Symbol.hasInstance` property modified with `Object.defineProperty`.
-This means we can't fully rely on `instanceof` to have the default behavior we expect.
+Any instance of a native JavaScript class can customize the behavior of `instanceof` during runtime meaning that `instanceof` can be unpredictable.

+The default behavior of the `instanceof` operator is often not preferable anyway.
+Usually, given some `object` and a `Constructor`, we want the more specific check `Object.getPrototypeOf(object) === Constructor.prototype` instead of knowing if the prototype is somewhere in the prototype chain.

 # `Object.prototype.toString.call`

 Try using this function on various objects.
 The result probably looks something like `"[object Object]"`.
 If you create an instance of a `Date`, you get `"[object Date]"`.

-This is a tempting tool for type-checking native JavaScript classes because the specification requires `Object.prototype.toString` return specific string values if the `this` is bound to an object created from a particular collection of native JavaScript classes.
+This is a popular tool for type-checking native JavaScript classes because the specification requires that `Object.prototype.toString` return specific string values if `this` is bound to any of a particular collection of native JavaScript class instances.
 These classes are `Array`, `Function`, `Error`, `Boolean`, `Number`, `String`, `Date`, `RegExp`, `Object`, and the class whose instances are the `arguments` objects implicitly passed to functions.
 Then, for example, we could use `Object.prototype.toString.call(myObject) === "[object Array]"` to test if `myObject` were an array, or `Object.prototype.toString.call(myObject) === "[object Date]"` to check if `myObject` were a date, etc. If we want to check if an object is an `arguments` object, then we do `Object.prototype.toString.call(myObject) === "[object Arguments]"`.

-The `instanceof` operator will not recognize if a function was made from a particular constructor if that object has its prototype dynamically changed before the `instanceof` operator is performed.
+The default behavior of the `instanceof` operator will not correctly recognize the constructor which made an object if that object has its prototype dynamically changed before the `instanceof` operator is used.
 However, `Object.prototype.toString.call` does not use the prototype of the object to determine the string output.
 For example,

 ```javascript
 const date = new Date();